cmyerskeitt/cmyerskeitt/README.md

 This past year, I managed to complete my software engineering bootcamp part-time while teaching during a pandemic and being a wife and mom to a small child.
 I say all this to say that I have great planning and time management skills that increase my ability to create efficient code.

-As I transition out of the classroom into the tech world, I'm most excited to bring many of my teaching skills with me.
+As I transition out of the classroom into the tech world, I'm excited to bring many of my teaching skills with me.
 I think my teaching experience will make me exceptionally great at being able to verbalize and communicate the thought process behind web applications.

 Get In Touch
 <br>